LCOGT/neoexchange/README.md

 ## History

+### 3.15.2
+* Add suport for disabling SSL verification in data pulls for emergency use e.g. for the recent MPC website issues.
+(Issue #646)

 ### 3.15.1
 * Bugfix for QHY support and objects leaving the CCD when using the central 30'x30' region and half-rate tracking.
 (Issue #644)